Waite Park Community Garden

 Just like our plots need regular upkeep, so do the common spaces and community plots in our garden.
 To get the work done, we rely on gardeners to participate in the mandatory work hours.
 Because all gardeners contribute to the garden through work hours, we’re able to keep the plot fees low.
 Work days are also a great opportunity to get to know your fellow gardeners.

-All gardeners are required to complete 6 hours of work for the garden over the growing season.
-Garden work hours are earned by completing tasks for the common areas of the garden, not working in your individual plots.
 Gardeners will sign up for at least three work days (will be done via our website).
 Work day shifts are two hours long and will be scheduled based on feedback from this year’s registration form.
-There will also be independent service hours available if you sign up for the mowing/weed whacking or grapevine/hops teams.
+There will also be independent service hours available if you sign up for the mowing/weed whacking or fruit maintenance teams.

 For work days, gardeners will check in with the garden lead on site.
 Garden leads will assign tasks for the work day and track the hours worked.
 Work hours will be recorded and tracked on a Google Spreadsheet by the garden leads, which will be available for gardeners to view and check their hours.
 Independent work hours will be tracked and entered by that team’s lead.
+Please check your hours, and let us know if you notice a mistake!
 Gardeners who do not complete their work hours this season will not be invited back next season.

 Every year, we have some gardeners who want more growing space and others who find that a plot is a bit too much for them.
 Here’s how we’ll be handling each situation:

 • Abandoned Plots: After June 1st if a plot becomes unkempt and you think it may have been abandoned, please email to let us know.
 We’ll check in with the gardener and see if they are planning to return.
-If they aren’t (or if we don’t hear back from them within 15 days), we will offer it to a returning gardener who’s looking for a second plot (with no plot fee and no additional work hours).
+If they aren’t (or if we don’t hear back from them within 7 days), we will turn this plot into a community plot where we will grow produce to share with each other and our neighbors.

 • Second Plots: We want to make sure as many of our neighbors who want to join the garden can do so.
 To make space for our neighbors to join our garden community, second plots will not be assigned until all the new gardeners have been assigned a plot.
 If there are plots remaining, garden leads and officers will have first priority for second plots to incentivize leadership in the garden.
 Additional remaining plots will be offered to returning gardeners based on seniority.
 Second plots are only available to returning gardeners.

-• Please note: gardeners who are awarded second plots at the beginning of the season (not due to abandonment) are required to complete 6 additional hours of garden work.
+• Please note: gardeners with second plots are required to complete 6 additional hours of garden work and submit an additional $35 payment.

-In our community garden, the plots are very close together.
-Because our plots are so close, the choices we make about how to tend our own plots end up impacting our neighbors’ plots.
-For that reason, we’ve established the following rules about plot care requirements.
+Because our plots are so close, how we tend our own plots end up impacting our neighbors’ plots.
+For that reason, we have adopted the following rules about plot care requirements.
 Please help us maintain a cooperative community garden space by observing the following rules:

 • No chemical pesticides and/or fertilizers in the garden.
 Natural, organic soil amendments and fertilizers are allowed, though they must be 10-10-10 or less.

-• Avoid digging near the red flags and into the subsoil.
+• Do not dig anywhere outside the four borders of your plot.
 We are very lucky to have an irrigation system, which travels throughout the garden.
 Digging too deeply can damage the irrigation system.
-If in the event the irrigation system is damaged, contact the water lead.
+If you do accidentally damage the irrigation system, contact the water lead immediately.

-• Please do not use foreign materials that will leach chemicals into the soil for weed control (ex: carpet, tar paper, black plastic weed block, colored mulch, anything with dye).
-Our garden has received leaf mold to use; it is fantastic as a mulch and weed blocker.
-Other acceptable materials for weed block include cardboard, bricks, non-green treated boards, straw, and grass clippings.
+• Do not use foreign materials that will leach chemicals into the soil for weed control (ex: carpet, tar paper, black plastic weed block, colored mulch, anything with dye).
+Our garden receives leaf mold to use; it is fantastic as a mulch and weed blocker.
+Other acceptable materials for weed block include cardboard, bricks, non-treated boards, straw, and grass clippings.
 Please email us if you have questions!

 • Remove all weeds from your garden as soon as possible.
 Please do not allow the weeds to go to seed.